-The identification of high-touch surfaces and items in each resident care area is a necessary prerequisite to the development of cleaning procedures, as these will often differ by room and facility.
+It's necessary to identify high- touch surfaces and items in each

+resident care area as a prerequisite

+to the development of cleaning

+procedures, as these will often

+differ by room and facility.

-Perform assessments and observations of workflow in consultation with caregivers in each resident care area to determine key high-touch surfaces.
+Perform assessments and observations of the workflow in consultation with carers in each resident care area to determine key high-touch surfaces.